Gizra/Gizra-Way-Book/WIP -cold_outreach.md

 **LinkedIn** If the website does not include this information, LinkedIn is a good next step.
 Find the Company page in LinkedIn and click on the number of people that work there in order to view a list.
 The list can be very long, so it is a good idea to use the filters (filter by location, current company and Industry).
 Also try to search for the company name + CEO, CTO or Marketing.

-**Phone** Make a few calls to the organization and try to figure out who is the decision marker.
-Does the IS dept is the owner of the website or marketing?
-If so - who in those dept. What if we want to offer internal platform for teacher - who should we contact?
+**Phone** Make a few calls to the organization and try to figure out who the decision marker is.
+What department owns the website?

 **Just ask ** At small firms it might be good idea to shoot an email or a phone call asking
 > “Hi, I just wanted to know if you were responsible for the company website/ Digital Projects/ Web present/ CMS / Development team.